OwenRiess/cse15l-lab-reports/index.md

 ```
 Owen-Riess-Macbook:docsearch owenriess$ find . -size +1G
 ```
--The command *find . -size +1G* return nowthing because none of the files in our current directory were over 1 gigabyte in size.
+- The command *find . -size +1G* return nowthing because none of the files in our current directory were over 1 gigabyte in size.
 This could more useful when working with bigger files.

 ```
 Owen-Riess-Macbook:docsearch owenriess$ find . -type f -name "chapter-11.txt"
 ./technical/911report/chapter-11.txt
 ```
--The command *find . -type f -name "chapter-11.txt"* is just looking for the file within the current directory that matches the name within the quotes.
+- The command *find . -type f -name "chapter-11.txt"* is just looking for the file within the current directory that matches the name within the quotes.
 This could be useful for accessing a file that you know the name of quickly.

 ```
 Owen-Riess-Macbook:docsearch owenriess$ find . -type f -name "chapter*"